Not everything happens for a reason

 “You have every chance of having a perfect baby—next time,” said the genetics counselor in a cheery voice, reminding me that my husband and I didn’t carry this genetic change.
 For days, I ruminated: What did “perfect” mean?
 I now know that it meant non-disabled, or what medicine refers to as “normal.”

 Public health messages convey the idea that women control the health of their baby through their actions during pregnancy.
 What they don’t explain is that we don’t know what causes most birth defects.
-When pregnant with my second child at age 32, a geneticist advised having an amniocentesis “to prevent having another abnormal baby,” even though the test, at that time, wouldn't identify his rare condition.
+When pregnant with my second child at age 32, a geneticist advised having an amniocentesis “to prevent having another abnormal baby,” even though the test, at that time, wouldn't identify my son's rare condition.

 Having my son relegated to the "abnormal" category in medicine's “normal and abnormal” binary made me feel that I’d failed in some way, and that my son wasn’t valued.
 Ironically, I had had an amniocentesis that came back “normal” when pregnant with my son with LGS.